 On either Friday afternoon or Saturday morning, whichever the group decides, we will pick you up at one or two central locations close to the car rental return.
 Shortly before pick-up time you will have returned your car and have all you gear and food with you.
 If you have belongings you would not like to take out to camp, we can store them for you.

-The van service is costing us $600 and can carry 12 people.
-We propose to divide this cost by the number of people choosing to use the van.
-For the water, ice, coolers, stoves and fuel we are charging $60 per family group.
+The van service costs about $600 and can carry 12 people.
+This cost will be divided by the number of people choosing to use the van.
+You will pay the driver directly for the van service.

-We would like to have the following decisions made by Wednesday, June 7, so that we can see where the majority is headed.
+We would like to have transportation decisions made by Wednesday, June 6, so that we can see where the majority is headed.

 Don’t hesitate to contact Program Director John Manthei with questions at email@example.com.